Quantum Radar for ISAC: Sum-Rate Optimization: Integrated Quantum Sensing and Classical Communication (IQSCC) System

 \section{Integrated Quantum Sensing and Classical Communication (IQSCC) System}

-~ In the proposed quantum ISAC system, a TMSV-based QI radar is employed for target sensing.
-The radar SINR expression derived in~(\ref{Eq:Radar_SINR_2}) is not directly applicable to the QI radar case, as the total transmit covariance, $\mathbf{V}_{ t}$, includes contributions from both the radar-specific and communication signals.
-However, when the communication signal contributes negligibly to target detection, the effective radar SINR can be approximated by
+~ In the proposed IQSCC system, a quantum TMSV radar is employed for target sensing.
+The radar SINR constraint in~(\ref{Eq:Classical_Radar_SINR_Constraint}) is not directly applicable to the quantum TMSV case, because the total transmit covariance, $\mathbf{V}_{ t}$, contains power allocated to both the sensing and communication signals.
+In the IQSCC framework, only the sensing covariance, $\mathbf{V}_{ s}$, contributes to the quantum TMSV detection process, while the communication covariance, $\mathbf{V}_{ c}$, produces additional interference after being reflected from the target.
+As a result, the effective radar SINR is given by